 Our Winter Hiking page lists favorite trails to explore in winter on snowshoes.
 Rocky Mountain National Park snowshoeing is an activity that anyone who likes to walk can enjoy, and is easy to learn.
-After a snowshoe trek, come back into town for a hot chocolate and a soak in a hot tub.
+After a snowshoe trek, come back into Estes Park for a hot chocolate and a soak in a hot tub.
 You will feel invigorated AND relaxed!

 Backcountry and Cross-Country Skiing

 Alpine Touring into the backcountry, and Winter Mountaineering in Rocky Mountain National Park are favorite activities for adventurers in the rugged beauty of the Park's mountain terrain.
 Colorado Mountain School offers winter programs in Backcountry Skiing, Mountaineering, and Ice Climbing.

 Practice your Avalanche Beacon rescue skills before you head out at Hidden Valley in the Park's Avalanche Beacon Training Park.